paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-044-truth-in-savings.md

 (3) Any minimum amount required with respect to the initial deposit in order to open the account.

-**(c) Information on interest rates** The schedule required under subsection (a) of this section with respect to any account shall include the following information:
+**(c) Information on interest rates** The schedule required under subsection (a) with respect to any account shall include the following information:

 (1) Any annual percentage yield.